Nicholas C. Creede: Death

-The Creede will and estate
+Will and estate

 Creede's will left the bulk of the estate to the adopted daughter Dorothy to be made available to her upon reaching age 25 "should she faithfully demean herself and grow to be a good, virtuous woman".
 The will also contained other, much smaller but nevertheless substantial bequests to his sister, his nephew Sherman Phifer, and his brothers.
 There were no provisions in the will for Mrs. Creede.
 His sister Clara's husband, William Phifer, was to serve as executor and as guardian to Dorothy.
 Creede's estate was subsequently appraised at a value of US$153,716 (~$4,155,000 in US 2011) with US$105,000 (~$2,838,000 in US 2011) in real and the remainder in personal property although this only represented Creede's California holdings.
 Some estimates placed the total Creede estate at upwards of US$3,000,000 (~$81,000,000 in US 2011).